 Provisional Registration – Family Practice Limited

-NOTICE: If you are an International Medical Graduate (IMG), there are three pathways to registration available:
+If you are an International Medical Graduate (IMG), there are three pathways to registration available:

-(b) who has satisfactorily completed postgraduate training in family medicine in a jurisdiction approved by the College of Family Physicians of Canada (CFPC) and obtain eligibility for CFPC certification through the Recognized Training and Certification Outside Canada Route, you may be eligible for provisional registration based on your CFPC eligibility.
+If you have satisfactorily completed postgraduate training in family medicine in a jurisdiction approved by the College of Family Physicians of Canada (CFPC) and obtained eligibility for CFPC certification through the Recognized Training and Certification Outside Canada Route, you may be eligible for provisional registration based on your CFPC eligibility.

 The following information is designed to assist interested persons in understanding the requirements for Provisional Registration and the issuing of a certificate of practice to practise medicine in the province of Manitoba.
 This information cannot cover all circumstances and a definite answer with respect to registrability can only be given upon the submission of an application with supporting documents and the required documentation fee.